ff6347/gestalten-in-code/projects/vassily-kandinsky/index.md

 - For the presentation we should do a short summary of the elected person.

 ## Biography
 This project is about Vassily Kandinsky and one of his artwork - Circles in a Circle.
-Within this course we made an excursion to the Bauhaus archive where Vassily Kandinsky had teached during his life time.
-Before that excursion he had interested me personally very much as well.
-Because no one else was interested to Vassily Kandinsky I have made the presentation all alone.
+Within this course we visited the Bauhaus archive in Berlin whereby my decision was decisively influenced.

 ![](./assets/images/biografie.png)￼